What is MIRR?

 - reinvest_rate: The compounding rate of return at which positive cash flows are assumed to be reinvested.

-Note that the initial outlay must be entered as a negative number in Excel.
+The initial outlay must be entered as a negative number in Excel for the formula to work properly.

 For purposes of capital budgeting, the following rules are generally followed: